LaDonaAmor/TeamL-JavaScript-WeJapa/README.md

 # API USED
 https://www.exchangerate-api.com/docs/

+# For our convertion,
-Base currencies are EUR and USD because we are not on paid accounct.
+Base currencies are only EUR and USD because we are not on paid account and the  api we used requires we have a pro account to be able to use other currencies as base.

+# Feedback
+To improve assignment we need an api that has the free option to use any currency as base.

 # Developers guide.